All » Google Workspace » How Google Workspace Gives Each User Unlimited Email Addresses

 Google Workspace Email Aliases

-In the following example, you will see that Lou’s default email address is lou@yourcrmdemo.com.
-Lou must use this address to login to her email account.
+In the following example, you will see that Lou Balbo’s default email address is lbalbo@yourcrmdemo.com.
+Lou must use this address to log in to his email account.

-However, the Google Workspace admin has assigned multiple aliases to Lou, which means that Lou can provide a contact with any of the listed variants shown in the Aliases section.
+However, the Google Workspace admin has assigned multiple aliases to Lou, which means Lou can provide someone with any of the listed variants shown in the ‘Alternate email addresses’ section.

 If one of Lou’s email address aliases is: